isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-rentokil-pest-control-review.markdown

 - The Rentokil inspector (unlike those from different exterminators), will give you a comprehensive termite inspection report.
 The exterminators and pest control technicians will employ a range of termite control techniques and products.
 These will include:
 - [Termite Tent fumigation](https://pestpolicy.com/termite-fumigation/)- This fumigation technique is rarely used nowadays.
 But Rentokil notes that they can offer this service whenever required.
 Therefore, I would recommend you have a budget upwards of $15,000.
-- Using[Liquid barrier termite treatments](https://pestpolicy.com/soil-treatment-for-termites/)- These liquid treatments will be upwards of� $2,000 but this varies will the size of the home.
+- Using[Liquid barrier termite treatments](https://pestpolicy.com/soil-treatment-for-termites/)- These liquid treatments will be upwards of  $2,000 but this varies will the size of the home.
 However, Rentokil may require that you place a 10% deposit.
 - Spot treatments - The spot treatment for termites offered by this exterminator will range from $700 - $2,000.
 The exterminators will use liquid foam treatments, crevice & crack applications, and spraying.
 - Bait stations - Despite that experts discourage using termite baits alone, a number of homeowners may still order their use for prevention purposes.
 Youll be charged around $300 - $600 for the[termite bait station](https://pestpolicy.com/best-termite-bait-stations/).
 ## Conclusion
 Since the company has about 100 years of experience in bug control, its technicians have developed innovative and expert strategies for pest control worldwide.
 - The company outlines its mission as offering protection and enhancing the lives of residents through providing sustainable and efficient pest control.